 This is a supported race, with Aid Stations that will provide water, Tailwind Nutrition drink, and a variety of your typical supplemental food and snacks that you’d expect to see at a mountain bike race.
 Some aid stations may or may not have a mechanic to assist, as well.

 We are not providing drop bag services.
-That being said, if you have a spectator that plans to be at a particular Aid Station, they can certainly bring you supplies.
+That being said, if you have a spectator that plans to be at a particular Aid Station, they can certainly bring you supplies and exchange bottles with you.
 There is to be no other outside support offered to the racers with the exception of medical assistance.

 Aid Stations are approximately 8-12 miles apart, throughout the entire course.
 For the 50 Mile Course, there are four aid stations, and for the 30 Mile Course, there are three aid stations.
 Most participants will not need to stop at every Aid Station, as some are rather close together.
 Aid Station #1 is 12 miles into the race course, but Aid Station #2 and #3 are only approximately 5-6 miles apart.
 You have more options for nutrition than you’ll need, most likely.

 You should be prepared to carry at least 2 liters of hydration on your bike, plus food and the necessary tools and equipment needed.
 A Camelbak and/or bottles is necessary.
-The course is hard – there’s a lot of climbing – between 6,500 and 10,000 feet of elevation.
+The course is hard, as there is a lot of climbing at high elevation.

 Aid Station #1

 The first Aid Station is approximately 12 miles into the race.
-It will be located at the Big Sky Resort Patrol Room.
+It will be located at the Big Sky Resort Base, right at the bottom of the Swiftcurrent Lift.
 Spectators are encouraged to come to this location, and they can park in the skier lots at the resort base area.
-This Aid Station will have water, Tailwind Nutrition, food/snacks, restrooms and a volunteer bike mechanic.
+This Aid Station will have water, Tailwind Nutrition, food/snacks, restrooms and *hopefully* a volunteer bike mechanic.